I was somewhere in this crowd:

 He was the star of the show that day.
 What a wild idea, news that ran all day every day.
 He led small-group tours of the building, with one question coming up over and over, in various forms: How on earth will you fill 24 hours a day with news?
 Back then, recall, broadcast news came on in the morning (usually a blur of chatty-housewife features), 6 p.m. and 11 p.m.
 Turner, rich as hell on his daddy’s fortune (billboards) and his own expansion of it (WTCG, an Atlanta UHF station he had the idea of putting on the satellite, renaming it WTBS, aka the Superstation) had a different idea.

 You can’t say he didn’t give the staff everything they needed to make it work.
-He had bureaus all over the world, because Americans needed to know they weren’t the most important people in it.
+He had bureaus all over the world, because Americans needed to know they weren’t the only people in it.
 He hired commentators to do talking-head editorials, across the political spectrum.
 I spoke briefly to Phyllis Schlafly on day one.
 I think Daniel Schorr, who’d recently run afoul of CBS, was another.
 And a lot of the talent did double duty with WTBS — Flip Spiceland, the weather guy, was one.
 Here’s a gift link to the NYT obit; the video includes a few seconds of a Flip blooper.

 It’s safe to say not everyone believed in this idea; Turner was every inch a southerner, and didn’t share the DNA of the NYC/DC journalism axis.
 For one thing, he had a sense of humor and believed it was fine to try weird things on the air, even at 2 a.m.
 Maybe especially at 2 a.m.
 He hired people like Bill Tush, who was a radio guy, then an announcer, then an anchor, then a comedian, all for WTBS, which also ran 24 hours a day, unlike most stations at the time, which still signed off sometime around midnight.